chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/incert-custom-certs.md

 This command uses the `-ca-certs-file` option to specify that `incert` should use the `selfisgned.pem` certificate file; the `-platform` option to specify that it wants to build an image for `linux/arm64`; the `-image-url` option to specify the image we want to build on as our base image (here we specify Chainguard's `curl` image); and the `-dest-image-url` to pass the registry where we want the resulting image to be uploaded to.

 For this final option, this example specifies [`ttl.sh`](http://ttl.sh/), an ephemeral Docker image registry. `ttl.sh` is free to use and does not require a login, making it useful for testing.
-It's also, however, public, so be sure that you **do not** upload any important private certificates there.
+However, it's also public, so be sure that you **do not** upload any important private certificates there.

 This command will take a few moments to complete, but once it finishes you will receive output showing the image that was created and uploaded to the destination repo.